 - Keep cold foods (such as salads) on ice while being served.

 - Perishable food should be refrigerated or discarded after two hours.

 - Remember oil based marinades and bastes can cause grill "flare ups."

 Yanisko said the way meat is cooked on a barbeque is just as important as handling it before and after.
 "It is important to make sure meat is grilled throughout, and not blackened on the outside and raw on the inside.
 This takes some patience and practice, and the use of a meat thermometer also helps a great deal," he said.

-The barbeque equipment itself must also be maintained and used properly to ensure everyone’s safety.
-Neil Bryant, Vice President Operations, at Community Medical Center, said taking a few minutes to inspect your barbeque and prepare for cooking may prevent serious injuries from occurring.
+The barbeque equipment itself must also be maintained and used properly to ensure everyone's safety.
+Kelley Esposito, Director, Safety Management at Community Medical Center, said taking a few minutes to inspect your barbeque and prepare for cooking may prevent serious injuries from occurring.